U.S. Coast Guard searching for person in the St. Johns River downtown

-JACKSONVILLE, Fla. - The U.S. Coast Guard is searching for a person in the St. Johns River in Downtown Jacksonville Friday.
+JACKSONVILLE, Fla. -- Several agencies are searching for a person who reportedly fell into the St. Johns River in Downtown Jacksonville on Friday.

-The Coast Guard was notified of a person had fell into the the river from the Riverwalk near the Acosta Bridge around 6:03 p.m.
+The U.S. Coast Guard was notified that a person had fallen into the river from the Riverwalk near the Acosta Bridge around 6 p.m.

 JSO dive team and USCG staged near the Jacksonville Landing as search continues for person in water @jaxdotcom pic.twitter.com/xOmcuaCW3r— Garrett Pelican (@GarrettPelican) July 1, 2017